oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Detailed description

-The user (admin /network admin) should be able to define Traffic Shaping when editing an host network associated to a physical interface.
-Applying TS to an host network doesn't involve any change to the related logical network in the DC.
+The admin /network admin is the only user who should be able to define Traffic Shaping.
+TS defined in a logical network in the DC acts like a template, so any changes to the TS in the host network doesn't affect the TS template in the logical network.
+If the user changes the TS definition in the Logical network this will not affect previously associated TS in the host network.
+Natural consequence is that logical network definition is not tied to the running network definition.
+The logical network definition is only copied over the running definition for the first time, both are completely independent.

 #### Benefit to Ovirt